South Korea group BTS speaks at UN, expresses hope in future generation | Politics

 J-Hope spoke about the issue of climate change.

-''Everyone agrees that climate change is an important problem, but talking about what the best solution might be.
-That's not easy.
+''Everyone agrees that climate change is an important problem, but talking about what the best solution might be...
 It's a topic that's tough to make conclusions about,'' he said.

 RM said while preparing for their speech at the UN, the group learned about the young generation's interest in ''environmental issues'' and how many are choosing it as their field of study.